aarongustafson/pwa-widgets/README.md

 ### Data flow in a Templated Widget

-Templated Widgets support user interaction through one or more [developer-defined `WidgetAction` objects](#Defining-a-WidgetAction)s, which are analogous to a [`NotificationAction`](https://notifications.spec.whatwg.org/#dictdef-notificationaction).
+Templated Widgets support user interaction through one or more [developer-defined `WidgetAction` objects](#Defining-a-WidgetAction), which are analogous to a [`NotificationAction`](https://notifications.spec.whatwg.org/#dictdef-notificationaction).

 Data flow in a Templated Widget is largely managed in two ways: